andrew/ultimate-awesome/README.md

 - [Awesome-LLM-RAG-Application](https://github.com/lizhe2004/Awesome-LLM-RAG-Application) - The resources about the application based on LLM with RAG pattern.
 - [awesome-noir](https://github.com/noir-lang/awesome-noir) - A curated list of awesome things related to learning and programming in Noir.
 - [awesome-nuclear](https://github.com/paulromano/awesome-nuclear) - A curated list of open source projects used in nuclear science and engineering.
-- [awesome-knowledge-driven-AD](https://github.com/PJLab-ADG/awesome-knowledge-driven-AD) - A curated list of awesome knowledge-driven autonomous driving (continually updated).
+- [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
 - [awesome-raspberry-pi-zh](https://github.com/1021683053/awesome-raspberry-pi-zh) - 树莓派工具，镜像，教程，文章.
 - [flutter-resources](https://github.com/awesome-tips/flutter-resources) - Flutter 开发资源聚集地.
 - [awesome-cordova](https://github.com/busterc/awesome-cordova) - :iphone: A curated list of amazingly awesome Cordova libraries, resources and shiny things.